CNA Testing Resources

 - Review the dress code on page 12 of the Headmaster Handbook.
 Make sure to dress appropriately according to these guidelines.

 - Arrive at least 15 minutes prior to your exam time.

 - Do not bring your cell phone or other electronic devices in with you for the test.
 They are not allowed to be on your person as you are testing.

 - Plan on being at the test site for at least 4 hours.

 Check out the Wisconsin CNA Handbook and Testing Standards.

-Learn more about Headmaster LLP, the Wisconsin CNA Testing Agency.
+Learn more about Headmaster LLP, Wisconsin’s CNA testing agency.